-Report lost keys and ID cards to the Registrar’s Office (located in 51 Brattle Street, Room 421, 4th floor) or, after hours, to the Harvard Police as soon as you are reasonably certain they have, in fact, been lost.
+Report lost keys to the Registrar’s Office (located in 51 Brattle Street, Room 421, 4th floor) or, after hours, to the Harvard Police as soon as you are reasonably certain they have, in fact, been lost.
 This is extremely important not only for your security, but also for the security of fellow residents.

 If you need to replace your room key, go to the Registrar's Office to obtain a Replacement Key Authorization Form.
 Take this form to the Student Financial Services Office (located at 51 Brattle Street, 1st floor) to pay the $20 replacement fee, then proceed as follows to pick up your replacement key:

 - If you live in a House: go to your building manager’s office.

 - If you live in the Yard or Union dormitories, go to Harvard Yard Operations (located in the basement of Weld Hall).